Rachel-Freeland/reading-notes/Code301-Notes/Reading_2.md

     - When the state changes

 4. What are some examples of things that we could store in state?

+    - Examples of things that we could store in state would be:
+      - User repsonses to prompts
+      - Counters that need to be updated
+      - Anything that will change

 ## Things I want to know more about